SQL IN Operator

 NOT IN Example

-We can also use the NOT Keyword along with the IN operator.
+We can also use the NOT Keyword along with the SQL IN operator.
 For example, the following query finds all the employees available within the employee table whose Occupation is NOT Management and Professional.

 SELECT [EmpID]